surajiitd/NVIDIA_Jetson_Inference/digital_heritage_project_demo_SLAM/README.md

 This uses `test_recorded.cc` to load the frames one by one and pass it on to ORBSLAM2 threads for further processing.

-`test_recorded.cc` is authored by the contributors and not in the original ORBSLAM2 repo.
+`test_recorded.cc` is authored by the contributors of this repo and is not the part of original documentation.

 # Running ORBSLAM2 in Real Time using monocular webcam